Fish-Restoration-Program/Continuous-Sonde/Processing/Processing_README.txt

 After the initial error QC, the data are then passed through a secondary QC script adopted from Catarina Pien used in the data cleaning code, WaterTemp_QC.Rmd, found in edi.591.2

 Figures are then generated to look at each constituent on a station-by-station basis.
-Original data are shown in red overlaid with data that passed QC checks shown in black.
+Original data are shown in black overlaid with data that passed QC checks shown in red.